This healthy turkey chili is absolutely perfect for fall, and you can make it on the stove top, Instant Pot or slow cooker. 😍🙌🏻

 Nutritional information is approximate and was calculated using a recipe nutrition label generator.

 Note: This recipe originally appeared on A Pinch of Healthy on September 23, 2014.
-It has been updated to include Instant Pot and slow cooker instructions, plus new pictures.
+It has been updated to include Instant Pot and slow cooker instructions, plus new pictures and a video tutorial.